Chart Color Schemes

 Newtown hosts a young demographic, positioning it in the bottom quartile nationwide

-Newtown's median age is 34 years, which is lower than Greater Sydney's average of 37 years and considerably younger than Australia's median age of 38 years.
-Compared to Greater Sydney, Newtown has a higher proportion of residents aged 25-34 (28.4%), but fewer residents aged 5-14 (5.5%).
+Newtown's median age is 34 years, which is lower than Greater Sydney's average of 37 years and Australia's median age of 38 years.
+Compared to Greater Sydney, Newtown has a higher percentage of residents aged 25-34 (28.4%) but fewer residents aged 5-14 (5.5%).
 This concentration of 25-34 year-olds is significantly higher than the national average of 14.4%.
-Between the 2021 Census and present, the proportion of residents aged 15 to 24 has increased from 13.1% to 16.1%, while the proportion of those aged 45 to 54 has decreased from 13.5% to 11.4%.
-By 2041, Newtown's population is forecasted to undergo substantial demographic changes.
-The 25 to 34 age group is projected to grow by 53%, adding 2,337 residents and reaching a total of 6,768.
-In contrast, population declines are projected for the 45 to 54 and 35 to 44 age groups.
+Between the 2021 Census and now, the population of those aged 15 to 24 has increased from 13.1% to 16.1%, while the percentage of those aged 45 to 54 has decreased from 13.5% to 11.5%.
+By 2041, Newtown's population is projected to undergo substantial changes.
+The 25-34 age group is expected to grow by 53%, adding 2,339 residents and reaching a total of 6,770.
+Conversely, populations in the 45-54 and 35-44 age groups are projected to decline.